 - Power-user info: This command uses git annex add or git add to incorporate new dataset content.

 path/name of the component to be added.
-The component must either exist on the filesystem already, or a SOURCE has to be provided.
+The component must exist on the filesystem already.
 Constraints: value must be a string [Default: None]

 -h, –help, –help-np¶